 This is Part 2 of a three part series on Ryan’s book, “Ego is the Enemy.”

-The final part will focus on failure.
-Stay tuned.
+The final part will focuses on failure.
+You can find it here.

 Click here for my other book reviews and favorite excerpts.

 This blog started primarily as a marketing blog, but now features much more about work/life, social psychology, health and happiness.
 We also explore top performers (authors, entrepreneurs, business leaders and more) and dissect what we can take away to become top performers in our own work and personal lives.